Why Chair Size Matters

 The Key Measurement: Seat Height

-Seat height range is the single most important dimension.
+Seat height range matters more than any other dimension.
 You want a seat height that lets you:

 - Keep your feet flat on the floor (or on a footrest)